Skip to content

 PRP Therapy For Hip Labral Tears

 More often than not, surgery is recommended to repair hip labral tears.
-At the Albano Clinic, we believe targeted orthobiologics can provide a significantly better solution in many cases.
+At the Albano Clinic, we believe targeted biologics can provide a significantly better solution in many cases.

-As part of our whole-body approach to health and wellness, we can help you feel better and move better by encouraging your own body’s healing process through stem cell and PRP injections.
+As part of our whole-body approach to health and wellness, we can help you feel better and move better by encouraging your own body’s healing process through regenerative medicine and PRP injections.

-Research shows that stem cell therapy for hips is less invasive than conventional options and can help you get back to the active lifestyle you enjoy faster than surgical procedures.
+Research shows that regenerative cell therapy for hips is less invasive than conventional options and can help you get back to the active lifestyle you enjoy faster than surgical procedures.

 Start Living Better Today

-It was Dr. Albano that discovered my hip issues after he did stem cell therapy to fix my rotator cuff surgery.~ Armando Slack
+It was Dr. Albano that discovered my hip issues after he did regenerative cell therapy to fix my rotator cuff surgery.~ Armando Slack

 Manny Is Relearning How To Live Without Constant Hip Pain